pyinfra-dev/pyinfra/docs/deploys.rst

 Hooks
 -----

 Deploy hooks are executed by the CLI at various points during the deploy process.
-Like config, they can be defined in a ``config.py`` or at the top of the deploy file:
+These can be defined in a ``config.py``:

 + ``before_connect``
 + ``before_facts``